This is an evolving post. Keep checking back in, we'll add more reasons over time. Let's see if we can make it to 100...

 Thanks for checking in!

-If the above list inspired you to start a journal check out Journalistic and sign up for free.
+And if the above list inspired you to start a journal check out Journalistic and sign up for free.